How many Texas towns with unique titles do you know?

 Travel Pro Tip: Poppies in spring and Christmas are great times to visit Georgetown during the holidays.

 Anytime is a good time to visit Grapevine.
-There are many wineries up and down Main Street, boutiques, and unique stores.
+Many wineries are up and down Main Street, boutiques, and unique stores.
 But, at Christmastime, this town goes all out on Main Street.

 Travel Pro Tip: If planning to spend a weekend here, book early for the holidays.

-From their website – Medina has been named the “Apple Capital of Texas” due to its abundance of apple orchards and the fact that they have hosted the international Apple Festival each year.
+According to their website, Medina has been named the “Apple Capital of Texas” due to its abundance of apple orchards and the fact that they host the international Apple Festival each year.

 Travel Pro Tip: The International Apple Festival is at the Great Hill Country Pumpkin Patch in October.

-San Saba has been known as the Pecan Capital of the World ever since a resident planted a commercial pecan nursery in the late 1800s.
-I’m almost sure you can get pecans in everything you order – from coffees, sweets, and probably a hamburger!!
+This city has been known as the Pecan Capital of the World ever since a resident planted a commercial pecan nursery in the late 1800s.
+I’m almost sure you can get pecans in everything you order – from coffees, sweets, and a hamburger!!

 Travel Pro Tip: San Saba is at the tip of the hill country and has a beautiful vineyard and winery called Wedding Oak Winery that’s worth a visit.